zabbix/zabbix/src/go/plugins/oracle/README.md

 *Limits:* 1-30

 **Plugins.Oracle.ConnectTimeout** — the maximum wait time in seconds for a connection to be established.

+The value is now *deprecated*, and used only for requests coming from Zabbix servers old than 7.0 version.

 *Default value:* equals the global<sup>[1](#footnote-1)</sup> "Timeout" configuration option.
 *Limits:* 1-30